fault-lines/fault_lines_benchmark/README.md

 ## Acknowledgments

-This work builds upon the excellent TableShift benchmark (https://github.com/mlfoundations/tableshift).
+This work builds upon the excellent [TableShift benchmark](https://github.com/mlfoundations/tableshift).
 We thank the TableShift authors for providing the foundational framework and datasets that made this research possible.